DeepBlueRobotics/training/docs/section-3/testing-and-debugging.md

 The main thing here is that this tab is used to restart the roboRIO or the robot code.

 ### USB Devices Tab
-This is where you can configure the ports of your joysticks and other controllers on the driver station.
+This is where you can configure the ports of your controllers on the driverstation.

 ### Messages Tab
 Displays error and warning messages.

 ## Debugging
-We will not cover cases where the code fails to build, since this usually means there is a syntax error which can be easy to fix.
+We will not cover cases where the code fails to build, since this usually means there is a syntax error or another simple error, which can be easy to fix.
 The hardest bugs to fix are the ones where the program builds and deploys, but the robot does not do the exact task you wanted it to do.
-Generally, it is either a programming or a sen-act problem... but it can be anything from cat hair stuck in motors to the fact you forgot to re-deploy your robot code before running it again.
+Generally, it is either a programming or a senac problem... but it can be anything from cat hair stuck in motors to the fact you forgot to re-deploy your robot code before running it again.

 ### Code crashes when running
 If your robot suddenly stops running while running the code, that can mean the code crashed.
-You can check [driver station logs](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station-log-viewer.html) to see if there is a stack trace.
-Driver station logs also include a lot of information on events and other graphs.
+You can check [driverstation logs](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station-log-viewer.html) to see if there is a stack trace.
+Driverstation logs also include a lot of information on events and other graphs.
 Common errors that crash the code include:

 - Null pointer exceptions
 - Index out of bounds of array

 There are also configurations set so that if a motor gets too hot, the motor will stop running.
-There is similar behavior for all sen-act components, whether it be with temperature or voltage.
-You can also check for those in driver station logs.
+There is similar behavior for all senac-components, whether it be with temperature or voltage.
+You can also check for those in driverstation logs.

 !!! note
     A **Stack Trace** is a fancy programming word for "words that tell you what went wrong and what ran the thing that broke"